 What’s on – Harewood House.
 Why ever you choose to visit us be assured of a warm welcome .
 In current times we are acutely Covid aware and each room has its own outside access to ensure both privacy and distance and we are trained in special deep cleaning and safety protocols, so you can rest assured.

 This is one of the two ensuite rooms we offer to guests.
-Both have their own external access and come with free parking we also offer bike hire and picnic hampers by arrangement.
-There is WiFi a TV and Radio , complimentary soaps and shampoos and tea and coffee in each room, along with a warm and friendly welcome
+Both have their own external access and come with free off road parking .
+We also offer bike hire by arrangement.
+There is WiFi and TV in each room.
+We include complimentary soaps and shampoos and tea and coffee in each room, along with a warm and friendly Yorkshire welcome

-We offer complimentary tea and coffee facilities in the room and optional warm croissants can be supplied by arrangement
+We offer complimentary tea and coffee facilities and light snacks in the rooms.

 You are welcome to free WiFi which is as good as it gets in a rural setting